circleci/circleci-docs/jekyll/_cci1/build-image-macos.md

 'Project Settings' -> 'Build Environment', and enable the 'Build OS X project' setting.

-To apply the new setting, you will need to trigger a build by pushing commits to GitHub or Bitbucket (instead of rebuilding).
+**NOTE: To apply the new setting, you will need to trigger a build by pushing commits to GitHub or Bitbucket (instead of rebuilding).**

 ## Software